divyanshu-vr/Ecommerce-follow-along/README.md

    - Display the PayPal payment options when the user selects "Online Payment" on the order confirmation page.

 **Note:** This milestone focuses on implementing PayPal online payments using the `react-paypal-js` package and integrating it into the application.
 Refer to the PayPal documentation for detailed implementation steps.

+# Milestone 31: Implementing Redux for Global State Management

+**Learning Goals:**
+- Learn how to use Redux for global state management in React
+- Implement a Redux store to manage global application state
+- Store and access user email across the entire application

+**Key Concepts:**
+- **Store:** The single source of truth for your application state
+- **Reducer:** Pure function that specifies how the state changes in response to actions
+- **Actions:** Plain JavaScript objects that describe what happened
+- **Provider:** Makes the Redux store available to any nested components

+**Note:** In the next milestone, you'll learn how to:
+1. Dispatch the `setEmail` action to update the global state
+2. Access the email state from any component using `useSelector`
+3. Modify the state using `useDispatch`

+This implementation provides a solid foundation for managing global state in your React application using Redux.
+The user's email can now be accessed and modified from anywhere in your component tree.